-In the world of business, companies and firms often strive to take advantage of what’s called the First Mover Advantage.
-When a person or company is first on the scene they have a competitive advantage, which means they have time to control of resources, market familiarity, and customer access.
-Amazon profited from being the first mover in the world of cloud computing.
+Amazon profited immensely from being the first mover in the world of cloud computing.
 For nearly 7 years, they were the undisputed top dog of the cloud.

-That’s because when it came to cloud computing, AWS was the only game in town.
 From 2002 to 2009, any firm looking for a Platform as a Service (PaaS), Infrastructure as a Service (IaaS) or Software as a Service (SaaS) provider had one and only one option: AWS.
+They were the only game in town.

 But there’s a downside to being first to market.
 Closely behind the First Mover is always the Fast Follower — and that’s not a bad position either.
 You can learn from the incumbent’s early mistakes and save money by being more selective in targeting.
 Enter Microsoft’s Azure – the software giant’s response to Amazon’s cloud services.